layer-3/docs/docs/legacy/about/partners-and-advisors.md

 <summary>Bitmart</summary>

-A fifth-generation blockchain that aims to bring a paradigm shift from a for-profit to a for-benefit economy.&#x20;
+A fifth-generation blockchain that aims to bring a paradigm shift from a for-profit to a for-benefit economy.

 5ire intends to be the leading blockchain ecosystem to solve sustainability issues with its proprietary nPoS-based algorithm.
 5ireChain’s network acts as a governance structure that democratically empowers and incentivizes DAOs and Working Groups that accelerate the implementation of the UN 2030 Agenda.
 5ire technology stack offers protocol-level SDG oracles, cross-chain interoperability, Metaverses, WebAssembly and EVM smart contracts, Real-time economy data collection and telemetry with IoT, AR/VR, smart sensors, and incentivized AI SDG analysis.